-Perhaps you think you can skip on place card or table seating cards for your wedding or event.
+Perhaps you think you can skip on seating assignments for your wedding or event.
 After all, your guests can choose where they would like to sit, and with whom they would like to sit with.
-However, most guests look for place cards or seating arrangements - they want to know where to sit.
+However, most guests look for escort cards, table numbers and/or place cards - they want to know where to sit.
 Not using place cards, table cards or escort cards can put undue pressure on your guests, especially those guests who may not know other guests.
-In fact in a February 2006 survey by YouGov, shows that 84% of wedding guests perfer their host to assign them a seat or a table.
-Seating arrangements cards make your guests feel like you took the time to consider where they would be seated.
+In fact, in a survey by YouGov, 84% of wedding guests prefer their host to assign them a seat or a table.
+Escort and place cards make your guests feel like you took the time to consider where they would be seated.
 Far from being pushy, they are downright polite!

-Now you may have heard several terms when speaking of seating arrangements.
-Place cards, table cards and escort cards often are used interchangeably, but in fact, there are differences among the three.
-If your having designated seating, you'll need all three types.
+Now you may have heard of place cards, table cards and escort cards and sometimes are used interchangeably - but in fact, there are differences among the three.
+If your having designated seating, you'll need at least 2 of the 3 types.

 Whether you prefer escort cards or a seating chart is a matter of personal preference.
 Escort cards can be changed up to the last minute, whereas a seating chart may need to be printed days or weeks in advance.